Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Applications to Experimental data: predictions and estimates

-This allows us to compute the viscosity $\eta$ by calculating the average of the speed of the sphere in the supercooled liquid $v_{\sf s.c.}$ with its reduced probability density (that may include a finite number $n$ of other fluid particles) and then inverting Eq. (\ref{stokes}).
-Once the falling sphere and supercooled liquid reach a steady state, we may use Eq. (\ref{pp}) in its simplest (i.e., $n=1$) most local form to relate a single particle reduced probability density- that of the falling sphere- in both the supercooled fluid and when it dropped and a steady state is achieved in the bona fide equilibrium liquid or solid.
-For a system having an energy density $\epsilon$ at temperature $T$,
+Such a long time average is that associated with the reduced probability density of Eq. (\ref{rlta}) for which we established Eq. (\ref{pp}).
+The Stokes relation of Eq. (\ref{stokes}) allows us to compute the shear viscosity $\eta$ by calculating the average of the speed of the sphere in the supercooled liquid $v_{\sf s.c.}$ with its reduced probability density (that may include a finite number $n$ of other fluid particles) and then inverting Eq. (\ref{stokes}).
+Indeed, once the falling sphere and supercooled liquid reach a steady state, we may use Eq. (\ref{pp}) in its simplest (i.e., $n=1$) most local form to relate a single particle reduced probability density- that of the falling sphere- in both the supercooled fluid and when it dropped and a steady state is achieved in the bona fide equilibrium liquid or solid.
+Specifically, for a supercooled fluid system of energy density $\epsilon$ at temperature $T$,